hesamsaeedi55/iOS-Ecommerce-App/README.md

   - keeps user logged in after Sign Up by saving user's token
 - Login
   - keeps user logged in after Login by saving user's token
+- A Sample of Code Files of the App
+  - Swift Code : Model Structure of Products -> Turning Data into Repositories